MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Demos/10-manage-items-service.md

 1. Save the Power BI Desktop file.

-1. Publish the Power BI Desktop file to the workspace, overwriting the dataset and report in the service.
+1. Publish the Power BI Desktop file to the workspace, overwriting the semantic model and report in the service.

 ## Setup the gateway (personal mode)

-1. In the Power BI service for the instructor, reload (F5) the dataset settings page.
+1. In the Power BI service for the instructor, reload (F5) the semantic model settings page.

 1. Expand the Gateway Connection section and point out that no gateway is installed.